7 Up: History

 7 Up was created by Charles Leiper Grigg, who launched his St. Louis–based company The Howdy Corporation in 1920.
 Grigg came up with the formula for a lemon-lime soft drink in 1928, and the product was launched a year before the Wall Street crash of 1929.
 The trademark "SEVEN-UP" was granted in 1928, and a 1929 taste test advertisement featured a flying "7up" logo.
 The name became "7up Lithiated Lemon Soda" in 1930-1931, as indicated by the use of a logo with tilted "up" and historical paper labels.

+A 7Up Lithiated Lemon Soda bottle cap.

 An oft-repeated story is that the drink was originally called "Bib-Label Lithiated Lemon-Lime Soda," but investigative reports find little or no evidence that a drink with this name ever existed.
 In fact, "Bib-Label" is not part of the name of the soda, but refers to the practice of hanging a piece of paper around the neck of a soda bottle like a bib.

 The drink did, initially, claim to contain lithium citrate, a mood-stabilizing drug.
 It was one of a number of patent medicine products popular in the late-19th and early-20th centuries.
 In 1936 the federal government forced the manufacturer to remove a number of health claims, and because "lithium was not an actual ingredient", the name was changed to just "7 Up" in 1937.

 The origin of the name 7 Up is unclear.
-Britvic claims that the name comes from the seven main ingredients in the drink, (Note: Carbonated water, sugar, essence of lemon, lime oils, citric acid, sodium citrate and lithium citrate.) while others have claimed that the number was a reference to the lithium contained in the original recipe, which has an atomic mass of 7.
+Britvic claims that the name comes from the seven main ingredients in the drink, (Note: Carbonated water, sugar, essence of lemon, lime oils, citric acid, sodium citrate and lithium citrate.) while others have claimed that the number was a reference to the lithium contained in the original recipe, which has an atomic mass of approximately 7.
 Britvic also claims that the name alluded to 7 Up being packaged in seven-ounce bottles when Coca-Cola and most other soft drinks were bottled in six-ounce bottles.

 The 7 Up company was privately owned by its founding families until it was sold in 1978 to Philip Morris, which sold it in 1986 in two parts: the international division to PepsiCo and the US business to a group led by the investment firm Hicks & Haas.
 In the US, 7 Up merged with Dr Pepper in 1988 to form Dr Pepper/Seven Up; Cadbury Schweppes bought the combined company in 1995.
 In 2008 the Dr Pepper Snapple Group was spun off from Cadbury Schweppes.
 In 2018, The Dr Pepper Snapple Group was acquired by Keurig Green Mountain, forming Keurig Dr Pepper; in 2026, this merger will effectively be undone following KDP's 2025 acquisition of JDE Peet's and the subsequent separation of its coffee business and beverage business.